Warlord Era: Warlord armies

 Many of the common soldiers in warlord armies were also bandits who took up service for a campaign and then reverted to banditry when the campaign was over.
-One politician remarked that when the warlords went to war with each other, the bandits become soldiers and when the war ended, the soldiers became bandits.
+One politician remarked that when the warlords went to war with each other, the bandits became soldiers, and when the war ended, the soldiers became bandits.
 Warlord armies commonly raped or took many women into sexual slavery.
 The system of looting was institutionalized, as many warlords lacked the money to pay their troops.
-Some took to kidnapping, and might send a hostage's severed fingers along with the ransom demand as a way of encouraging prompt payment.
+Some took to kidnapping and might send a hostage's severed fingers along with the ransom demand as a way of encouraging prompt payment.

 Warlord soldiers train with dao swords sometime in the 1920s.
-Some warlord armies, especially those in southern China, were badly armed, paid and supplied, and often lacked even basic necessities, such as guns, ammunition, and food.
+Some warlord armies, especially those in southern China, were badly armed, paid, and supplied, and often lacked necessities, such as guns, ammunition, and food.

 Besides bandits, the rank-and-file of the warlord armies tended to be village conscripts.
 They might take service in one army, get captured, then join the army of their captors before being captured yet again.
 Warlords usually incorporated their prisoners into their armies; at least 200,000 men who were serving in the army of Gen. Wu were prisoners he had incorporated into his own army.
 A survey of one warlord garrison in 1924 revealed that 90% of the soldiers were illiterate.
-In 1926 U.S. Army officer Joseph Stilwell inspected a warlord unit and observed that 20% were less than 4 ft 6 in tall, the average age was 14 and most walked barefoot.
+In 1926, U.S. Army officer Joseph Stilwell inspected a warlord unit and observed that 20% were less than 4 ft 6 in tall, the average age was 14, and most walked barefoot.
 Stilwell wrote that this "scarecrow company" was worthless as a military unit.
 A British army visitor commented that, provided they had proper leadership, the men of northern China were "the finest Oriental raw material with a physique second to none, and an iron constitution".
 However, such units were the exception rather than the rule.